MicrosoftDocs/query-docs/query-languages/m/replacer-functions.md

 # Replacer functions

-Replacer functions are used by other functions in the library to replace a given value in a structure.
+These functions are used by other functions in the library to replace a given value.

 ## <a name="__toc360789948"></a>Replacer